White Girl (2016 film): Plot

 Leah, a student about to enter her second year of college, moves in with her friend Katie into an apartment in Ridgewood, Queens.
 One night, out of marijuana, she asks a group of young Latino men on her corner to sell her drugs.
 They refuse.
-A few days pass, where Leah runs into Blue in a liquor/ convenience store, she invites Blue into her apartment, who explains that while he is a dealer, he doesn't do hard drugs.
+After a few days, Leah runs into Blue in a liquor/ convenience store and invites him into her apartment.
+He explains that, while he is a dealer, he doesn't do hard drugs.
 They end up having sex on her roof.

 Leah tells him he could be making $60 compared to the $20 he has been selling them for.
 She invites him to a party thrown by her magazine, where she interns, and Blue is able to mark up his prices to the crowd.

 Emboldened by his success, Blue asks for a kilo of cocaine from his supplier Lloyd.
 He agrees and Blue and Leah go to a restaurant for breakfast.
 While there, he is approached by one of his regulars, who sets him up, and he is immediately arrested by an undercover police officer.
 Leah picks up the kilo and quietly leaves.

 Leah goes to visit Blue in jail and he tells her he may get 20 years in prison due to priors.
 She decides to help him, telling him that she has the coke, so the police have no evidence.
 He asks her to return it to Lloyd and explain.
 As she approaches Lloyd's, she recognizes the same undercover cop right outside, and decides to run.
 She then finds Blue a lawyer named George, intending to deal the coke to pay his fee.
 He is optimistic that they have a very good case.